Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Main results

-We assume an upper bound $\bar{k}_n$ on the true number of components $k^\star$.
+We assume an upper bound $\bar{k}_n\lesssim \log n/\log \log n$ on the true number of components $k^\star$.
 This assumption alleviates some technical difficulties, and can be justified by the following remark.
-It is reasonable to assume $\bar{k}_n\asymp \log n/\log \log n$, as \citet{wu2018optimal} did, since the minimax optimal convergence rate of mixing distribution estimation for large mixtures $\nu^\star\in\cM_{k^\star}$ with $k^\star\asymp \log n/\log \log n$ has a slow rate of $\log \log n/\log n$ (See Proposition 8 of \citep{wu2018optimal}), and we will show that one can develop a Bayesian procedure that attains this rate without knowing the upper bound of the true number of components.
+Since the minimax optimal convergence rate of mixing distribution estimation for large mixtures $\nu^\star\in\cM_{k^\star}$ with $k^\star\asymp \log n/\log \log n$ is the same as the one for mixtures $\nu^\star\in\cM$ with any order, which is a slow rate of $\log \log n/\log n$ (See Proposition 9 of \cite{wu2018optimal}), without assuming $k^\star\lesssim \log n/\log \log n$, we may not obtain improved convergence rates.
+We will also show that one can develop a Bayesian procedure that attains this minimax rate without knowing the upper bound of the true number of components.
 See \cref{thm:mixing_high} in \cref{subsec:higher-order}.